13 Sales "Ice Breakers" To Start The Conversation

 What is on the top of your "to-do list" in terms of projects and initiatives?

-What tools and resources are you using to reach these goals?
+What tools and resources are you using to reach your goals?

 What do you want to see happening that isn't happening today?